 The simple answer to this is yes, and yes for many reasons.
-Other the many years I have been working as a mastering engineer I have had countless amounts of artists come back to me 6 months later requiring the instrumental to be mastered.
-Even after I ask if they want the instrumental mastered free whilst I am mastering the full vocal mix.
-Always get the instrumental and any alternate versions mastered at the time of the full mix.
-Below is a list of reasons why this is a must.
+Over the many years I have been working as a mastering engineer I have had countless amounts of artists come back to me 6 months later asking if they can get an instrumental version of their track.
+Always make sure you get the instrumental and any alternate versions mastered at the time of the full mix.
+Below is a list of 10 reasons why this is a good idea.

 1. It is free.
 The reason for alt versions and instrumentals being free is because 99 times out of 100 they will run through the exact same mastering chain as the full vocal mix.
 Thus meaning there is no extra work required from the mastering engineer, only an additional waiting period for the master to record each version.